-I bring the dinghy into Palapa dinghy dock cutting the engine early, drifting the last few feet on a light following breeze.
-I lock it to the rail, grab my backpack and step out onto the quayside.
-I’m the first of our group at Vesna Taverna for our regular Sunday morning breakfast but our usual table and the neighbouring tables are taken.
+I BRING THE dinghy into Palapa Marina dinghy dock cutting the engine early, drifting the last few feet on a light following breeze.
+I padlock the steel cable to the rail, grab my backpack and step out onto the quayside.
+I’m the first of our group at Vesna Taverna for our regular Sunday morning breakfast but our usual table and all the other tables are taken.

-I turn around and sit at the picnic table outside under a palm tree and take out my notepad and pen to start some kind of to-do list for the day.
+I turn around and sit at the outside bar under a palm tree and take out my notepad and pen to start some kind of to-do list for the day.
 Instead, I start to sketch a redesign for the layout of Glee.
 Mike walks in, barefoot as usual.
-I wonder how he deals with the the shards of glass along the side of the road.
+I wonder how he deals with the shards of glass along the side of the road.
 His soles must be like leather.
-I can barely walk along gravel without looking like an impression of a pigeon.
+I can barely walk along gravel without impersonating a chicken.
 I stuff my things back into the bag and join him at the bar just as Jaco and Johan from Atlantech Divers roll up and we quickly grab our regular table now that it had been vacated.
-Mason arrives as we are about to order and we set about simply enjoying each other’s company in a shared meal.
+Mason from Out of Africa arrives as we are about to order and we set about simply enjoying each other’s company in a shared meal.

 Mason and Mike have so much to say, I end up listening in fascination most of the time.
+In this new world, I know nothing.
 How can these people know so much?
 Boat life is perfect for reading and working stuff out.
-Our boats are little sanctuaries of peace, study and tranquillity.
+Our vessels are little sanctuaries of peace, study and tranquillity.
 Glee still needs some work but is patiently waiting for the end of my ‘non-doing’ phase.
-There is a dilemma here that work is going to cost while leisure is free; it’s the opposite of having a job where work usually means income.
+There is a dilemma here that work is going to cost while leisure is free; it’s the opposite of having a ‘job’ where work usually means income.

-Mike points East down Airport Road and suggests exploring the road to the South that joins next to Burger King.
+Mike points East down Airport Road and suggests exploring the road to the South that turns right past Burger King.
 Tick, next… that will be at least an hour taken care of.

 It’s hot along the roadside and the shops and cafes both shield the breeze and trap the Sun’s heat and I feel the sweat building between my back, t-shirt and Cabin Max backpack.
-This bag was designed for airports, not hiking in the tropics.
+This bag was designed for airport restrictions, not hiking in the tropics.

 These thin soled deck shoes are not made for walking but Mike’s bare feet return to mind.
 These will do nicely.
 The road winds around and up and down quaint palm tree fringed resorts, cafes and casinos.
 The resorts and time-shares hint toward retirement homes rather than holiday accommodation.
 People must come here for relaxation rather than activity.
 It’s a different feel to the main drag through Simpson Bay.

-There’s rumour of a breeze, which is faintly heard in this neighbourhood.
-I get a glance from a man in a small white Hyundai as he approaches the junction and turns left up the hill.
-It must look as if I’m waiting for a lift or something.
-There’s no-one around and nothing at this junction apart from private apartments and time-shares, gleaming white in their immaculate paint under the tropical sun, and closely cropped lawns.
+There’s a whisper of a breeze, which is faintly heard in the palm fronds in this neighbourhood.
+I get a glance from a man in a small white Hyundai as he approaches the junction and turns left and up the hill.
+It must look as if I’m waiting for a lift or burglary or something.
+There’s no-one around and nothing at this junction apart from private apartments and time-shares, gleaming white in their immaculate paint under the tropical sun showing off closely cropped lawns.

 I stride economically up the hill in the wake of the white Hyundai and in the dappled shade of the palm trees feeling no cooler than before.
 I turn right continuing uphill to the peak of Billy Folly.
 There’s nobody on the streets, cars are in drives and wrought iron gates with security intercoms are closed.